mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 #### Phase Two

-As per Rogoff's analysis of informal learning in museaums [], the process of finding a medium between structured activity and authentic activity can be challenging.

-The kinds of exhibits which invite extended play are of interest to this study.
-Such design indicates that there are affordances that invite revised design, tinkering and ongoing play.

 My design pivoted to this stage after introducing design patterns based challenge cards and inviting participants into game playing via older arcade games.